david-a-parry/checkLineBreaks/README.md

 ##Options

+    -o,--output FILE
+        Output file.
+If provided the input file will be written to this file with all line breaks converted to those of the current system

     -w,--write_if_diff
         Only create and write to output file if line breaks differ between the input file and the current system.

-    -o,--output FILE
-        Output file.
-If provided the input file will be written to this file with all line breaks converted to the current systems

     -d,--dos
         Force system line breaks to match those of DOS/Windows.
         Can be used to output DOS/Windows formatted lines if on a different